Jeremiah Shuttleworth: House

 Shuttleworth leased a lot of land from St. Paul's Church at the corner of Church and High Streets.
 The minister, William Montague, referred to the intersection as "Jere Square" in his honor.
-The window shutters, which were painted green,w ere never opened.
+The window shutters, which were painted green, were never opened.
 In front of the store were scales for weighing hay.

 For many years, important notices were tacked to a buttonwood tree in front of the house.
 It was where, for example, the first notice of Abraham Lincoln's death was posted.
 Local tradition holds that the first notice posted there was a $50 reward for a stolen horse.
 During the Civil War, when a soldier drilling pulled out an umbrella during a shower, he was hung in effigy from the tree.

 Shuttleworth left the house to Hannah, and upon her death she left it to the Dedham Historical Society.
 The Historical Society sold the Shuttleworth home, which was moved to Bryant St, and custom built a new building for themselves on the lot.

 In 1936, Charles Mills painted a portrait of his house, where his shop and post office were.
 It is currently in the collection of the Historical Society and was cleaned and conserved in 2016.